-If you have a 1ct diamond that is cut very deep, the size of the diamond may look like an 0.80ct stone, however it can still weigh 1ct due to it being a deep stone.
-If you have a 1ct diamond that is cut very shallow, the size of the diamond may look like a 1.25ct stone, however it can still weigh 1ct due to its shallowness.
-If you have a well cut diamond, it will look like a 1ct and also weigh 1ct.
+If you have a 1ct diamond that is cut very deep, the size of the diamond may look like an 0.80ct stone, while it can still weigh 1ct.
+If you have a 1ct diamond that is cut very shallow, the size of the diamond may look like a 1.25ct stone, while potentially weighing 1ct due to its shallowness.
+A well-cut diamond will look like a 1ct and also weigh 1ct.

 According to GIA, diamond clarity is labelled by the following chart:

 Flawless (FL) and Internally Flawless (IF) diamonds have no visible inclusions inside the stone when looking at the stone through a 10x magnification.
-(IF) diamonds may have some surface marks (blemishes) under 10x magnification
+IF diamonds may have some surface marks (blemishes) under 10x magnification.

 VS1 and VS2 clarity diamonds have slightly larger inclusions than the VVS range.
 These are difficult (VS1) to somewhat easy (VS2) to see under 10x magnification.
-Some inclusions that might be in VS diamonds are crystals, cavities or clouds.
+Some inclusions that might be in VS diamonds are crystals, cavities, or clouds.

 SI1 and SI2 clarity diamonds have larger inclusions than the VS range.
 To the trained eye, these inclusions are easily visible under 10x magnification.
 Some inclusions that might be on an SI diamond are chips, knots, and feathers.

 I1-I3 clarity diamonds have much more pronounced inclusions.
 These inclusions are easily seen with the naked eye.
-These large inclusions may also affect the brilliance of the diamond.
+These large inclusions may also affect the brilliance of the diamond.Novita’s Recommendation:

-NOVITA’s recommendation: VS2, SI1 and SI2
+VS2, SI1, and SI2

-D-F grade diamonds are grouped together as colourless.
+D-F grade diamonds are grouped as colourless.
 When these diamonds are in a setting, they will all look the same to an untrained eye.
 To tell the difference, these stones must be loose and compared to each other on a white background.

 G,H, I, J (near colourless)

-G-J grade diamonds are grouped together as near colourless.
+G-J grade diamonds are grouped as near colourless.
 When in a setting, they will appear more or less white, however when loose and compared to colourless diamonds, a tint in the stones will be noticeable.